Skip to main content

 Course Notes

 U+ class; $85/term reg. fee + $925/credit.
 Refunds differ from Univ. day classes; see www.umass.edu/universityplus/resources/refund-policy.
-Open to Online MBA and MSBA students only.
+Open to Online MBA students and MSA students.

 SCH-MGMT